robjordan/four-function-rpn/README.md

 Currently it implements just plus, minus, multiply and divide.

-Digits 0-9, decimal point, four operators, and enter use the 16 keys.
+The 16 unmodified keys are used for:
+- Digits 0-9,
+- decimal point,
+- four operators,
+- enter.

 A second set of 16 keys is available via long-press.
 So far I have only implemented (+/-) ie change sign, via long-press of the minus key.

 Key layout is based on the numeric and basic operator part of classic HP calculators such as [HP 42S](https://en.wikipedia.org/wiki/HP-42S):